Sam is a reformed personal finance blogger that now focuses on mobile gaming and the obsessively fun "Star Wars: Galaxy of Heroes" (SWGOH).

 - Royal Guard: His auto-taunt can be a lifesaver when your opponent is thrashing 88.
 He'll buy you some time to heal up, and his stun attack can turn the tide against an evenly matched team.

 Beware These Opponents

-Droids aren't perfect.
+Droids are beasts, but they aren't perfect.
 In fact, you should steer clear of the following squads when possible:

-- Rebels led by Wedge - Wedge, Biggs and the crew are dangerous for any squad.
+- Rebels led by Wedge: Wedge, Biggs and the crew are dangerous for any squad.
 The biggest problem for droids is that Biggs will usually get full turn meter after taking a critical hit (turning your greatest strength into a weakness).
-One wrong move and you're losing 88 or JE to a 3-way attack led by Biggs.
+One wrong move and you're losing 88 or JE to a three-way attack led by Biggs.

 General Grievous and K2SO